edmundhung/redux-orchestrate/README.md

 ### Limitations

-#### 1. The top level state shape must not be a Primitive, i.e. boolean, number, string
+#### 1. The top level state shape must be an object literal
 `redux-orchestrate` makes sure your original state and the orchestrated state are being isolated by lifting up the state tree.
 But this affects the state shape returned from `store.getState()`.
 To avoid requiring users to update their existing selectors, it restructures the state tree returned.
 It brings the original state tree back to the top level and dynamically mounts the orchestrated state as a subtree.
-This works great if the original state shape is purely an object literals, especially if the users are using the `combineReducers()` helper.
+This works great if the original state shape is an object literal, which is common to users of the `combineReducers()` helper.
-Unfortunately, if the root reducer returns any primitive such as numbers, we will encounter a problem since some of the view libraries like React only render state that is pure primitive.
+Unfortunately, if the root reducer returns any primitive such as number or string, we will encounter a problem since some of the view libraries like React only render state that is pure primitive.
 They may complain when receiving the restructured state which is modified and now object-like.

 #### 2. Project with multiple stores setup are not supported